resa28/Resa-Nirmaya-Sari_Quality-Assurance/README.md

 Then system not display SID"

 **Answer Question 3**
+A with  Equivalence Partitioning & Boundary Value Analysis testing techniques.
+B if there found error from scenario, will give the step reproduce with image if need'ed then status scenario is FAILED

 **Answer Question 4**
 A have different at value **id**, Mock API has double quote, and Real api dont have.